St0rmBr3w/ethereum-boilerplate/README.md

 # `KarmaDAO`

-> Web App

-This app is built on the Moralis boilerplate

-> Running the demo on your local machine
+Quick Start:

-In order to run the demo on your local system, download the codebase and run npm start.
+In order to run the demo on your local system,

+> Clone or fork the CreateBounty branch.

+Install all dependencies

+> npm install

+Rename .env.example to .env in the main folder.

+Run the application

+> npm start

+# `Pages `

 > Bounties